Homogeneous Linear Inequality Constraints for Neural Network Activations: Introduction

 Deep learning models \cite{LeCun2015} have demonstrated remarkable success in tasks that require exploitation of subtle correlations, such as computer vision \cite{Krizhevsky2012} and sequence learning \cite{Sutskever2014}.
 Typically, humans have strong prior knowledge about a task, e.g., based on symmetry, geometry, or physics.
 Learning such a priori assumptions in a purely data-driven manner is inefficient and, in some situations, may not be feasible at all.
 While certain prior knowledge was successfully imposed -- for example translational symmetry through convolutional architectures \cite{LeCun1998} -- incorporating more general modeling assumptions in the training of deep networks remains an open challenge.
 Recently, generative neural networks have advanced significantly \cite{Goodfellow2014, Kingma2014}.
 With such models, controlling the generative process beyond a data-driven, black-box approach is particularly important.

 In this paper, we present a method to impose prior knowledge through homogeneous linear inequality constraints of the form $Ax\leq 0$ on the activations of deep learning models.
 We directly impose these constraints through a suitable parameterization of the feasible set.
-This has several advantages: \begin{itemize} \item The constraints are hard-constraints in the sense that they are satisfied at any point during training and inference. \item Inference on the constrained network incurs no overhead compared to unconstrained inference. \item There is no manual trade-off between constraint satisfaction and data representation. \item The proposed method can easily be applied to constrain not only the network output, but also any intermediate activations. \end{itemize} In summary, the main contribution of our method is a reparameterization that incorporates homogeneous linear inequality hard-constraints on neural network activations and allows for efficient test time predictions, i.e., our method is faster up to two orders of magnitude.
+The main two advantages of this approach are: \begin{itemize} \item The constraints are hard-constraints in the sense that they are satisfied at any point during training and inference. \item Inference on the constrained network incurs no overhead compared to unconstrained inference. \end{itemize} In summary, the main contribution of our method is a reparameterization that incorporates homogeneous linear inequality hard-constraints on neural network activations and allows for efficient test time predictions, i.e., our method is faster up to two orders of magnitude.
 The model can be optimized by standard variants of stochastic gradient descent.
 As an application in generative modeling, we demonstrate that our method is able to produce authentic samples from a variational autoencoder while satisfying the imposed constraints.